OUR MISSION

 K9 With A Mission works closely with the following organizations to provide service and support dogs to Veterans.

-Hero Pups is a New Hampshire-based, non-profit organization that pairs support dogs with veterans and first responders throughout New England who have been diagnosed with service-related psychological challenges.
+Hero Pups is a New Hampshire-based, non-profit organization that pairs support dogs with Veterans and first responders throughout New England who have been diagnosed with service-related psychological challenges.
 Laura Barker founded the organization after her son was wounded in Afghanistan.
 Hero Pups was founded on the belief that since our Heroes have already given so much, it’s the least we can do to provide them a companion to help them lead a happier life, free of charge.
 Hero Pups received 501(c)(3) status in 2016.
-Our program is headquartered on 50-acres of private, rent-free land in New Hampshire.
-Before our program’s second anniversary, community members, local businesses, and volunteers came together to make our kennel building and quarantine zone for incoming dogs possible.
-And by our fourth anniversary in 2020, our sponsors and volunteers helped to turn an existing building into a training building.
-This included new flooring, insulation, garage doors, and furnace repairs.
-Our facility is not excessive, but the dogs have everything they could need and are very comfortable.
-We choose to focus on the dogs and Heroes – not fancy swimming pools or career aspirations.
+The program is headquartered on 50-acres of private, rent-free land in New Hampshire.
+Hero Pups chooses to focus on the dogs and Heroes – not fancy swimming pools or career aspirations.
 Hero Pups is 100 percent volunteer-run with no paid staff.

 20 Portsmouth Ave #127